totten/loco/doc/about.md

 it gives a lot of the values I wanted from Docker (e.g.  reproducing specific builds; safely mixing versions and switching versions; avoiding conflicts with the host OS; using manifest-files and/or binaries for distribution).

-It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping services.  (*That gets into NixOS and NixOps -- which pose the same issue for me as Docker on OSX.*) I like how `docker-compose` handles this
-problem: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
+It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping nix-based services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which pose the same issue for me as Docker on OSX.*) You have to run each command manually (or setup a local process management script).
+I like how `docker-compose` handles this problem: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
 I just need it to run local processes (without the Docker bits).
 Hence, the "local-compose" (`loco`).

 ## Critical Comparison

 * Strictly speaking, `loco` a process-manager.
 It starts, stops, and restarts processes.
-It's technically in the same category as sysvinit, runit, or systemd -- although it's not as battle-tested and it wasn't conceived for managing a full OS.
-It just runs developmental software as the current user.
+That puts it in the same category as sysvinit, runit, or systemd -- but it wasn't conceived for managing a full OS, so it lacks (e.g.) setuid support.
+It is easier to reproduce on additional workstations because it doesn't require any root/sudo/superuser privileges, and it generally doesn't rely on the host OS for configuration management.
+It just runs a couple processes as a regular user.

 * Stylistically, it's more like docker-compose -- one creates a per-project YAML dot-file.
 The file lists all the services you want, and these are glued together with a few environment variables.
 Your work is scoped to a specific project/folder -- and